jasonsbeer/Amiga-N2630/README.md

 256|$40000000|$4FFFFFFF

 ## IDE Port
-The N2630 includes a Gayle compatable AUTOBOOT<sup>[A]</sup> IDE port compatable with hard drives and ATAPI<sup>[B]</sup> devices.
+The N2630 includes a buffered and host terminated Gayle compatable AUTOBOOT<sup>[A]</sup> IDE port compatable with hard drives and ATAPI<sup>[B]</sup> devices.
 The IDE port supports two devices (master and slave).
 The IDE port may be disabled by placing a jumper on J900.
 (Table 2) For instructions on installing a new hard drive on Amiga computers, refer to the [Commodore Hard Drive User's Guide](DataSheet/Hard_Drive_Users_Guide.pdf).
 This includes the HDToolBox user guide and other useful information for setting up both IDE and SCSI devices.

 The IDE cable header and the compact flash card adapter are on the same IDE port.
 They may be used simultaneously, but one device must be set to master, the other to slave.
 The IDE port only supports two devices, so when the CF card slot is in use, only one device may be installed on the IDE cable.